 The Company has consistently met with or exceeded the minimum requirements of the Code and Rule 210(5)(c) of the SGX-ST Listing Manual by ensuring that at least one-third of the Board is independent and the majority is non-executive.
-As at 31 December 2023, the Board comprised twelve (12) Directors with two-thirds of the Board being Independent Directors.

-With effect from 1 January 2023, Mr Cheng Siak Kian assumed the position of the Managing Director and Group Chief Executive Officer of ComfortDelGro Corporation Limited ("ComfortDelGro") and relinquished his position as SBS Transit's Chief Executive Officer ("CEO").
-Whilst he remains the Deputy Chairman of the Company, he is deemed to be a nominee of the majority shareholder and is therefore, a Non-Independent Director of the Company.
-Mr Jeffrey Sim Vee Ming was appointed the Group CEO and Non-Independent Executive Director, with effect from 1 January 2023.
-Ms Susan Kong Yim Pui was appointed a Director of ComfortDelGro on 1 January 2023, and as such, is also deemed to be a nominee of the majority shareholder, and has been re-designated as a Non-Independent Director.
-Consequently, Ms Kong stepped down as the Chairman of the NRC but remained as a member of the Committee.
+Mr Cheng Siak Kian is the Managing Director/Group Chief Executive Officer ("MD/GCEO") of the majority shareholder of SBS Transit, ComfortDelGro Corporation Limited ("ComfortDelGro").
+He is deemed to be a nominee of the majority shareholder and is therefore, a Non-Independent Director of the Company.
+Ms Susan Kong Yim Pui was appointed a Director of ComfortDelGro on 1 January 2023, and as such, is also deemed to be a nominee of ComfortDelGro, and a Non-Independent Director.